Vidi005/Tajweed-Recognition/README.md

 - Images Stock: <a href="https://fonts.google.com/icons">Google Icon</a> & <a href="https://pixabay.com/id/vectors/search/mosque%20decoration">Pixabay</a>

 ## Notes:
-This Tajweed Recognition App may still contain any unknown bugs.
-Please report in <a href="https://github.com/Vidi005/Tajweed-Recognition/issues">issues page<a/> of this repository if you found any bugs.
+This Tajweed Recognition App is still far from perfect and still in development.
+Therefore it may still contain any unknown bugs.
+Please feel free to report in <a href="https://github.com/Vidi005/Tajweed-Recognition/issues">issues page<a/> of this repository if you found any bugs.